 Blowing established truths out of the water

-In 2014, a task force was assembled, consisting of some of the world’s leading experts within dynamic modelling, hardware design, hydrodynamics, control theory, machine learning, image & signal processing, structural engineering and electrical machines.
-The mission was to make electric boats that would offer the elusive combination of both range and speed.
-Up until then, all electric boats either had very limited range or very low speed, due the inherent inefficiency of conventional boat hulls.
-Solving this crux would radically change the performance boundaries of electric boats.
+In 2014, a task group was assembled containing some of the leading experts within structural composite engineering, fighter jet flight control electronics, America’s Cup hydrodynamics, dynamic modeling and drone control systems.
+The venture was to find ways to make electric boats that would offer the elusive combination of both range and speed.
+Solving this crux would radically change the boundaries of electric boats.

-After 10,000+ hours of simulations, design iterations and sea trials, the first electric hydrofoil boat was born.
+After 10,000+ hours of simulations, design iterations and sea trials, a solution was found which is robust, fast and extremely efficient.

-At the end of 2016, a full-scale prototype was launched, fulfilling the target of making an electric boat with a range of more than 50 nautical miles per charge at a speed of 22 knots.
+At the end of 2016, a full-scale prototype was launched, fulfilling the target of more than 50 nautical miles per charge at a speed of 22 knots.

 The innovation formula

-Similar to a traffic airplane, C-7 uses a large, straight main foil close to the center of gravity and a small T-foil in the aft.
-The foils are retractable for trailing, storage, and shallow water operation.
+Similar to a traffic airplane: Candela’s craft use a large, straight main foil close to center of gravity and a smaller T-foil in the aft.
+The foils are retractable for trailing, storage and shallow water operation.

 Batteries are heavy.
 In order to make up for this, we needed to make the hull extremely light, while still rigid and strong.
-The solution was to make it out of vacuum-infused carbon fiber, which allows the C-7 to weigh 30 % less than a similar boat of the same size.
+The solution was making it with 100% carbon fiber, which allows the Candela hydrofoils to weigh significantly less than a similar boat of the same size.